Beautiful View of Fort Area In 19th Century Bombay, 1880 Photo

-The place comes under the Kala Ghoda precinct.
-The other side of the K Dubash Marg is the back confines of the famous Prince of Wales Museum (although not visible here).
-Bombay street scenes convey Britisher’s pride in their urban planning.
-By 1850, land reclamation united the city’s original seven islands into a single land mass.
+The place comes under the Kala Ghoda precinct in Fort, South Bombay.
+The other side of the K Dubash Marg is the confines of the famous Prince of Wales Museum (not visible).
+Bombay street scenes convey the Britishers’ pride in their urban planning.
+By around 1850, land reclamation united the city’s original seven islands into a single land mass.

-The city was to undergo an even more radical transformation in the 1860s.
+The city would undergo an even more radical transformation in the 1860s.
 When Governor Henry Bartle Frere developed Bombay from a fortified trading town into an urban metropolis.
-Sir Bartle Frere introduced a master plan, which included the demolition of the massive fort walls and moats.
-And constructing wide new avenues and boulevards to create a modern city.
+Frere introduced a master plan, which included the demolition of the massive fort walls and moats.
+And in its place constructed wide new avenues and boulevards, creating a modern city.

-Did you know – the photo scene was taken from the famous Watson’s Hotel, which was once a Europeans-only hotel, no Indians were allowed entry.
+Did you know – the photo scene was taken from the famous Watson’s Hotel, which was once a Europeans-only hotel.

 Past posts – Raja Ravi Varma’s “Birth of Shakuntala” Oleograph 1894., Cochin Snake Boat Race – Old Postcard 1951., Mount Road The European Shopping Center of Madras, 1910 Print.